 A nudge cannot be created for a nudge’s sake, however – it is still part of the complex science that is behavioural economics.
 Whilst there are successes that you would expect, nudges also sometimes do not work, for whatever reason.
 But as an initial guide, there are four key principles that must be applied to support a Nudge topic.
 The first is that it has to be about behavioural change; it will only succeed if there is an inherent behaviour that needs to be changed.
 Second, other approaches should have been tried and proved to have limits or be unfeasible in terms of capabilities.
 Third, the behaviour you are trying to encourage through nudge must ultimately be good for the consumer.
 Fourth and finally, Nudge has the greatest effect and longevity when there is already the intention to act by the individual themselves; nudges should act as a bridge between pre-existing intention and desired action.

 BVA BVA BDRC brings a wealth of understanding across behavioural economics, and particularly nudge theory.
-With academic thinking at its core, the BVA Nudge Unit has grown and developed rapidly over the last seven years, delivering over 100 major projects across sectors and international markets.
+With academic thinking at its core, BVA Nudge Consulting has grown and developed rapidly over the last seven years, delivering over 100 major projects across sectors and international markets.
 Clearly, demand is growing, and we welcome further opportunities to demonstrate the very real power of Nudge.